 The role of the Office of the Public Guardian is to protect anyone who lacks mental capacity to make decisions for themselves.
 It registers lasting powers of attorney and enduring powers of attorney and supervises court-appointed deputies.
 It provides evidence to the Court of Protection and guidance to the public.
 The public guardian works with a range of agencies, such as the police and adult care services to investigate concerns.

 - do not have mental capacity

 - have not given powers of attorney to anyone

 - do not have a court-appointed deputy, and

 - have no friends or family to speak on their behalf

 They will help the person who lacks capacity to make decisions about serious medical treatment and long-term accommodation in a hospital or care home.
-Documentation relating to IMCAS is attached to this page.
+Read more about advocacy support in Derbyshire.